-The Charles E. Schmidt College of Medicine at FAU has an outstanding opportunity for an innovative, dynamic and collaborative clinical faculty member to serve as the Director of the Foundation of Medicine (FOM) Curriculum/Associate Director of Interprofessional Education (IPE) to teach in the undergraduate medical education curriculum, lead the Interprofessional Initiatives for the College with FAU’s Colleges of Nursing and Social Work, as well as other potential roles within the College based on expertise and experience.
+The Charles E. Schmidt College of Medicine at FAU has an outstanding opportunity for an innovative, dynamic and collaborative clinical faculty member to serve as Course Director for one of the pre-clerkship courses and the Director of Anatomical Programs.
+The Director will teach in the undergraduate medical education curriculum and cadaver/pathology labs, provide administrative oversight of all anatomical science education including neuroscience and pathology, as well as other potential roles within the College based on expertise and experience.
 This position will join the Integrated Medical Science Department as an Assistant/Associate Professor and report to the Assistant Dean for Medical Education/Curriculum and ultimately the Senior Associate Dean for Medical Education and the Chair of the Integrated Medical Science Department.

-The FOM Curriculum Director is a medical educator responsible for building and fostering a positive and inclusive academic learning environment for the faculty, staff and medical students.
+The Director of Anatomical Programs is a medical educator responsible for building upon and fostering a positive and inclusive academic learning environment for the faculty, staff and medical students.
 The Director collaborates with course directors and College of Medicine (COM) leadership to ensure horizontal and vertical integration of the anatomy/systems physiology and pathology curriculum across the continuum of the MD program.
 Anatomy/systems physiology and pathology lectures and labs are important components of the Fundamentals of Biomedical Science and Pathophysiology and Therapeutics courses spanning the first two years of the curriculum in addition to the neuroscience and behavior course.
 These are complex courses involving multiple full time and volunteer faculty.
-Student activities in the courses in Years 1 and 2 include small group case-based discussions, workshops, lectures, laboratory work, exercises with standardized patients, an inter-professional education program with nursing, pharmacy and social work students, a half-day community preceptorship, experiences in clinics for the underserved, simulation activities in the COM’s Simulation Center, and a wide range of assessments including OSCEs.
-Other essential learning objectives and subject matter are integrated throughout the curriculum including professionalism, communication, team-based patient centered care, complex chronic disease management, health promotion and disease prevention, reflective practice and self-improvement, and evidence-driven decision making and lifelong learning.
+Student activities in the pre-clinical science courses include small group case-based discussions, workshops, lectures, cadaveric and pathology laboratory work, and a wide range of assessments including exams and lab practicals.
+Other essential learning objectives and subject matter are integrated throughout the curriculum including professionalism, communication, team-based patient-centered care, complex chronic disease management, health promotion and disease prevention, reflective practice and self-improvement, and evidence-driven decision making and lifelong learning.

 - Create, organize, and review course syllabi, learning objectives, and assessment methods and collaborate on instructional materials/content for each session with the anatomical faculty members.

-- Prepare course exams, participate in OSCEs/Institutional Competency Assessment (ICA) weeks, and chair the FOM Course Grading Committee.
+- Prepare course exams, lab practicals, participate in OSCEs/Institutional Competency Assessment (ICA) weeks and participate in course grading committees.

 - Create and continually improve education experiences that add value to student learning and competency.

-- Prepare annual post-course review/self-evaluation of the Course and present to the Curriculum Committee.
+- Prepare annual post-course review/self-evaluation of the curriculum and present to the Curriculum Committee.

-- Organize and lead facilitator meetings and provide faculty development.
+- Participate in facilitator meetings and provide faculty development.